Thuburbo Majus

 Thuburbo Majus (or Thuburbo Maius) is a large Roman site in northern Tunisia.
 It is located roughly 60 km southwest of Carthage on a major African thoroughfare.
 This thoroughfare connects Carthage to the Sahara.
 Other towns along the way included Sbiba, Sufes, Sbeitla, and Sufetula.
 Parts of the old Roman road are in ruins, but others do remain.

 History

 Thuburbo Majus or Colonia Julia Aurelia Commoda, its Roman name, was originally a Punic town, later founded as a Roman veteran colony by Augustus in 27 BC.
 Military veterans were sent to Thuburbo, among other sites, by Augustus to allow them to start their post-army lives with land of their own.
 Its strategic location and access to trade routes made it an important establishment.
 Ruins of the town are in the middle of the countryside with no towns in close proximity.

 Most of the town was built around 150–200 and restored in the 4th century after the Crisis of the Third Century.
 It received a Capitolium in 168.
 The town was a productive grower of grain, olives, and fruit.
 Under Hadrian it was made a municipium, helping cause a growth in wealth, and Commodus made it a colony.
+The early third century Christian martyr Perpetua was born in the town.